luismiaresse/pricelist-fetcher/README.md

 This will focus the scope on where the attribute should be looked for.
 4. Check different products which may modify the position, state or even presence of the attribute you are looking for and adjust the components in the previous step.
 If an element is sometimes present and is preferable over another, it should be closer to the start of the list.
-5. Add the domain to `DomainSupported` partially supported if there is no possible way to extract an attribute.
-6. Add an URL to a product to `testURLs` to keep checking it in the future.
+5. Add an URL to a product to `testURLs` to keep checking it in the future.
 It is preferable to be a discounted or unavailable product, even if in the future it may not be anymore.

-**Domains that contain scam/fake products should NOT be fetched**.
-These are in `DomainSupported` not supported list.
+**Domains that contain scam/fake products should NOT be added**, such as fake sneakers sites.
+These should be added to `config/blacklist.json`, along with the affected TLDs and the reason for blacklisting.

-Feel free to suggest possible improvements and new ideas!
+Feel free to suggest possible improvements and new ideas.